joeblankenship1/QGIS-Documentation/source/docs/training_manual/create_vector_data/actions.rst

 * Click the :guilabel:`Insert field` button.
 QGIS will add the phrase :kbd:`[% "image" %]` in the :guilabel:`Action` field.
-* Click the :guilabel:`Add to action list` button.
+* Click the :guilabel:`OK` button in the Add New Action window.
 * Click :guilabel:`OK` on the :guilabel:`Layer Properties` dialog.

 Now we will test the new Action: